yahoo/maha/README.md

 You can follow the below steps to configure your local explorer and query maha jdbc.
 1. Please follow the above steps and keep your api-example server running.
 It exposes this endpoint `http://localhost:8080/mahademo/registry/student/schemas/student/sql-avatica` to be used by avatica jdbc connection.
 2. Optionally you can run `docker run -p 8080:8080 -it pranavbhole/pbs-docker-images:maha-api-example` and it starts the maha-example-api server in local and you can skip step 1.
-3. Download the community version of DBEver from https://dbeaver.io/
+3. Download the community version of DBeaver from https://dbeaver.io/
 4. Go to Driver Manager and Coonfigure Avatica Jar with the following settings as shown in the screenshot.
 ```aidl
 JDBC URL =  jdbc:avatica:remote:url=http://localhost:8080/mahademo/registry/student/schemas/student/sql-avatica